 - Calibre of speakers (both as scholars and speakers).

 - Proposing faculty members’ scholarly expertise in the subject matter.

 - Quality of the associated curriculum proposed for students enrolled in the colloquium.

-- Credit towards major/graduate degree should be pre-approved by participating
+- Credit towards major/graduate degree should be pre-approved by participating departments.

 - Colloquium must be within budget.